myoung8223/LAN-Media-Streaming/README.md

    **appear on top** button once to allow the live view to pop up automatically.
-2. **Sender** — build `windows-sender/` (or run a published build), place the required FFmpeg 7.1 shared DLLs next to the executable (see that folder's README), enter the receiver's name or IP and the matching password, pick your options, and click **Start streaming**.
+2. **Sender** — build `windows-sender/` (or run a published build), place the required FFmpeg 7.1 shared DLLs next to the executable (see that folder's README), enter the receiver's name or IP and the matching password, set your video options (resolution, bitrate, frame rate — or keep the defaults), and click **Start streaming**.
 3. On the first encrypted connection the receiver's certificate is pinned;
    verify the fingerprint once and it's remembered thereafter.

 See the per-app READMEs for full build steps, dependencies, and troubleshooting.

+## Performance notes

+The defaults (1080p, 10 Mbps, 30 fps, 150 ms buffer) are tuned to work well on ordinary classroom Wi-Fi.
+The higher settings are best paired with wired
+Ethernet: a 60 fps stream, resolutions above 1080p, or bitrates much above ~15 Mbps push more data than a shared access point comfortably carries, and a very low playout buffer leaves no room to absorb Wi-Fi jitter.
+A 4K/60 panel on gigabit Ethernet is a different story — there the panel's own H.264 decoder (its supported profile/level), not the network, is the limit.

 ## Tested hardware